CumulusNetworks/docs/content/cumulus-linux/Layer-3/Routing.md

 For Broadcom switches, IPv4 and IPv6 entries are not carved in separate spaces so it is not possible to define explicit numbers in the L3 Neighbors column of the tables shown above.
-However, note that aAn IPv6 entry takes up twice the space of an IPv4 entry.
+However, note that an IPv6 entry takes up twice the space of an IPv4 entry.

 {{%/notice%}}

-### <span id="src-83629126636_Routing-tcam" class="confluence-anchor-link"></span><span>TCAM Resource Profiles for Mellanox Switches</span>
+### <span id="src-8362912_Routing-tcam" class="confluence-anchor-link"></span><span>TCAM Resource Profiles for Mellanox Switches</span>

-TOn the Mellanox Spectrum ASIC provides the ability to, you can configure the TCAM resource allocation, which is shared between IP multicast forwarding entries and
-ACL tables.
-Cumulus Linux provides a number of general profiles for this
-platform: *default*, *ipmc-heavy* and *acl-heavy*.
+The Mellanox Spectrum ASIC provides the ability to configure the TCAM resource allocation, which is shared between IP multicast forwarding entries and ACL tables.
+Cumulus Linux provides a number of general profiles for this platform: *default*, *ipmc-heavy* and *acl-heavy*.
- Choose the profile
-that best suits your network architecture and specify that profile name in the `tcam_resource.profile` variable in the `/usr/lib/python2.7/dist-packages/cumulus/__chip_config/mlx/datapath.conf` file.
+Choose the profile that best suits your network architecture and specify that profile name in the `tcam_resource.profile` variable in the `/usr/lib/python2.7/dist-packages/cumulus/__chip_config/mlx/datapath.conf` file.